World English Bible

 The World English Bible (WEB) is an English translation of the Bible freely shared online.
 The translation work began in 1994 and was deemed complete in 2020.
-Created by volunteers with oversight by Michael Paul Johnson, the WEB is an updated revision of the American Standard Version from 1901.
+Created by Michael Paul Johnson with help from volunteers, the WEB is an updated revision of the American Standard Version from 1901.

-The WEB has two main versions of the Old Testament: one with Deuterocanonical books and the other limited to Protocanonical books.
-The New Testament is the same in both versions.
+The WEB has several versions available on its website, including both American and British styles of English.
+Another important distinction is two types of Old Testament: one limited to protocanon, while the other includes deuterocanon/apocrypha.

 History

 In 1994, Michael Paul Johnson felt commissioned by God "to create a new modern English translation of the Holy Bible that would be forever free to use, publish, and distribute."
-Since he did not have formal training in this regard, he started to study Greek and Hebrew and how to use scholarly works.
-His first translated books were the gospel and letters of John, which he shared drafts of on Usenet and a mailing list, receiving some suggestions and incorporating them.
-Estimating he would be 150 years old by the time this style of work would be finished, Johnson prayed for guidance.
-The answer was to use the American Standard Version (ASV) of 1901 because it is regarded as an accurate and reliable translation that is fully in the public domain.
+As he did not have any formal training in this regard, he studied Greek and Hebrew, as well as how to use scholarly works.
+His first translated books were the gospel and letters of John.
+The drafts were shared on Usenet and a mailing list, where he received several suggestions from others and incorporated them.
+Estimating he would be 150 years old by the time this style of work would be finished, Johnson decided to base further work on the American Standard Version (ASV) of 1901, which is regarded as an accurate translation and is wholly in the public domain.

-Johnson's main goal became modernizing the language of ASV, and he made custom computer programs to organize the process.
-This resulted in an initial draft of 1997 that "was not quite modern English, in that it still lacked quotation marks and still had some word ordering that sounded more like Elizabethan English or maybe Yoda than modern English."
-This draft was soon named World English Bible (WEB), since Johnson intended it for any English speaker, and the acronym indicates that the Web is the means of distribution.
+Johnson's main goal became modernizing the language of ASV.
+He created custom computer programs to organize this process, resulting in the initial draft of 1997 which "was not quite modern English, in that it still lacked quotation marks and still had some word ordering that sounded more like Elizabethan English or maybe Yoda than modern English."
+This draft was soon named World English Bible (WEB), as Johnson intended it to be for any English speaker, while the acronym indicates that the Web is its means of distribution.

-Over the years, a number of volunteers assisted Johnson.
-The entire translation effort was deemed complete in 2020, and the only subsequent changes have been fixing a few typos.
+Over the years, numerous volunteers have assisted Johnson.
+The entire translation effort was deemed complete in 2020, but relatively minor changes are still made.